Gpatrix/ft_transcendence/README.md

 ## Continuel

-- [x] Major module: Use a framework to build the backend.

-- [x] Minor module: Use a framework or a toolkit to build the frontend.
+- [x] Major module: Use a framework or a toolkit to build the backend.

 - [x] Minor module: Use a database for the backend.

-- [ ] Minor module: Support on all devices.

 - [ ] Minor module: Expanding browser compatibility.

-- [ ] Minor module: Supports multiple languages.
+- [x] Minor module: Supports multiple languages.

 ## debut - Milieu